Teaching Awards

 Nomination process and support

-We offer the same level of support as for the West Coast Teaching Award (please see above for details).
-Call-outs for internal adjudication will occur in the spring of each year, with the nomination packages due to STLHE by end of November.
+We offer a similar level of support as for the West Coast Teaching Award (please see above for details).
+Nomination packages are usually due to STLHE by end of November.
+Please note that the awards have not been announced for 2026 and will be expected by the end of 2025.
 Additional guidance is available from previous 3M Fellows, providing valuable insight and mentorship for nominees.

 Resources